 "We have to take her to the Ministry first.
 Her capture must be public knowledge."

 "But the Dark Lord…"

 "I know what the Dark Lord promised you, Antonin, but we must follow protocol first."

 Hermione couldn't suppress a shudder at Runcorn's words.
 What did Voldemort promise Dolohov?
 How was she involved?
 She was beyond terrified.
-She was about one hundred miles past petrified.
+She was about one hundred kilometers past petrified.
 The two men ceased their conversation for a few minutes as they waited for the reporter to meet up with them.
 Hermione had a million questions, but her fear was such that she was certain she wouldn't even be able to form a coherent phrase.
 She wished Dolohov wasn't holding her against his body.
 It was too weird.

 "Just a few for the Prophet," ordered Runcorn as soon as a stranger with a camera appeared on the sidewalk.